Breadcrumb

 • PGY 1: At the Jerry L. Pettis Memorial VA Medical Center, first-year residents rotate in the Access Clinic (urgent care psychiatry), emergency psychiatry, the psychiatric inpatient unit, and inpatient neurology, gaining early exposure to acute and integrated care settings.

-• PGY 3: Third-year residents may complete longitudinal outpatient training at the Ambulatory Care Center (ACC) or the Rancho Cucamonga Community-Based Outpatient Clinic (CBOC), while also rotating in specialty clinics such as geriatric psychiatry.
+• PGY 3: Third-year residents may complete longitudinal outpatient training at the Ambulatory Care Center (ACC), while also rotating in specialty clinics such as geriatric psychiatry.
 A select number of residents participate in holistic mental health, an interprofessional rotation emphasizing psychodynamic psychotherapy within a bio-psycho-social-spiritual model, collaborating with chaplain interns, psychology residents, social work interns, and advanced psychiatry trainees.

-• PGY 4: Senior residents may choose from a wide range of electives, which include returning to prior rotations or expanding their training while serving in a junior attending role, further developing clinical independence and leadership.
+• PGY 4: Senior residents may choose from a wide range of electives, which include the transcranial magnetic stimulation clinic, holistic mental health program, returning to prior rotations or expanding their training while serving in a junior attending role, further developing clinical independence and leadership.

 Department of State Hospitals - Patton